daveaneo/pheatherx/docs/old/FHERC20_IMPLEMENTATION_PLAN.md

 ## Success Criteria

 - [ ] FHERC20FaucetToken passes all unit tests
-- [ ] PheatherX hook works with all 4 token combinations
+- [ ] FheatherX hook works with all 4 token combinations
 - [ ] Faucet mints directly to encrypted balances
 - [ ] Frontend can query and decrypt FHERC20 balances
 - [ ] No plaintext balance visible for FHERC20 tokens (unless unwrapped)